antiamoeba/fishoak/_locs/stevenscreek.md

 There's also a shooting range across the street.
 The noise can be very annoying when you're just trying to have a quiet fishing trip.

 If you want to avoid paying the parking fee, just park along the road just outside the lot.
 Or just don't pay the fee and park inside - many people I've seen do that (at your own risk, of course).

+If you're thinking about keeping the fish you catch, keep in mind that [the OEHHA recommends that you do not eat the fish out of Stevens Creek](https://oehha.ca.gov/advisories/stevens-creek-reservoir).

 Official website: [Santa Clara County](https://www.sccgov.org/sites/parks/parkfinder/Pages/StevensCreek.aspx)